 Bangkok Centre Hotel Check Inn Chinatown Chinatown Hotel

-Grand China Princess Hotel Shanghai Mansion Boutique White Orchid Hotel
+Grand China Princess Hotel Shanghai Mansion Bangkok

-To get there, please see the Map of Walking Street Chinatown Bangkok.
+Map of Walking Street Chinatown

 For another interesting historical route through the maze of alleys in old Chinatown, please see Chinatown Bangkok sights which has some quaint Chinatown landmarks and old shopping alleys.